 Machine translation engines have become astonishingly good.
 Consumers of multilingual content find themselves querying an online translation tool rather than reaching for the good old dictionary.
 Speech-enabled mobile or home devices allow us to ask for quick translations without typing anything.
 However, examples of shoddy translations abound, and “this looks like machine translation” is one of the most common complaints from translation buyers.

-There is also no denying that machine translation engines rarely reach the quality of professional human translators.
-When quality translations are the desired result, it is thus vital to at least involve human editors.
+Despite the rapid technological advancement, MT engines still come short of reaching the quality and accuracy of professional human translators.
+When quality translations are the desired result, it is thus vital to at least involve linguists in machine translation post-editing.
 Furthermore, all translation engines show varying strengths with different language pairs.
 Thus, several engines may come into play in multilingual projects and you are well-advised to spend some time selecting the best engine for each language pair.

 You may be familiar with the concept of translation memories – databases of source language sentences paired with the corresponding expressions in the target language.
 When translators work on your content in a translation management system, such as Phrase, they get existing translations offered for every source phrase found in the database.
 This saves time and effort for the translator and increases consistency.